 Please see the list below for a variety of resources available to the U of T community that the department hopes people will find helpful.
 If there are others that might be useful, please send them to email@example.com.
 The resources listed on this page are not exhaustive and will continue to be updated periodically.

 Anti-Black Racism Resources, Events and Initiatives

-- Anti-Black racism reading list (courtesy of Layla F. Saad via The Guardian).
+- Anti-racist reading list (courtesy of Layla F. Saad via The Guardian).

 - The Anti-Racism and Cultural Diversity Office has workshops and programming year-round to help combat racism in all of its forms.
+Workshops for 2020-21 have now been posted.
 Please check their website periodically for more information on how you can get involved.
 If you are a UTSC community member, please check out the UTSC Equity, Diversity and Inclusion Office and if you are a UTM community member, please check out the UTM Equity and Diversity Office.

 - Check out The New Normal podcast with UTSC Professor Maydianne Andrade.
 Professor Andrade, the Canada Research Chair in Integrative Behavioural Ecology and vice-dean of faculty affairs and equity at U of T Scarborough, hosts a weekly podcast that discusses the ways in which the pandemic has changed our lives and created a ‘new normal.’
 On June 15, 2020, she released “Enough” – the first instalment of a special two-part episode, which “explores the intergenerational impact and trauma of anti-Black racism and violence through scholarly perspectives and personal experiences.”¹ On June 19, 2020, the second instalment was released.

 - The Ethics of Black Lives Matter series presented by the Centre for Ethics